Art Management is a 3 ECTS credit subject which is taught during the first semester of the fourth year of the degree in Audiovisual Communication.

 20% Class participation.

-The second call will be passed doing a test analysing the art management of an audiovisual production that will be watched the same day of the test and presenting a work analysing the art direction of an audiovisual production of free choice.
+The second call will be passed doing a test analysing the art management of an audiovisual production that will be watched the same day of the test and answering a series of questions on the subject of the course.

 * It is essential to present all the works on the established date.